-Emily Farmer, Account Specialist at Thread, with years of experience in HR, shared with us why the culture an organization’s leadership develops is so essential to attracting top talent, growth, and innovation, and driving business success.
+Emily Farmer, HR Coordinator at Thread, with years of experience in HR, shared with us why the culture an organization’s leadership develops is so essential to attracting top talent, growth, and innovation, and driving business success.

 What it is, and what it isn’t